joaopgamarques/ES-2024-25-2Sem-GrupoI/README.md

 ## Authors

-Created and maintained by the **ES-Project-TerritoryManagement Group I**.
+Created and maintained by **ES-Project-TerritoryManagement Group I**.
 Contributions are welcome via pull requests and issues.